 Maria Halpin earned her Bachelor's degree in Family Studies from Miami University and holds a Master's degree in Clinical Mental Health Counseling from Mercer University.
 Maria's clinical experience includes individual and group therapy for children and adolescents in school and clinic settings.
-She has experience applying client-centered and evidence-based interventions for children and adolescents with a number of concerns including anxiety, ADHD, depression, anger management, past-traumatic stress, and autism spectrum disorder.
+She has experience applying client-centered and evidence-based interventions for children and adolescents with a number of concerns including anxiety, ADHD, depression, anger management, post-traumatic stress, and autism spectrum disorder.

 Katie Kenreich, LMSW

 Katie Kenreich earned her Bachelor’s degree in Psychology and Sociology from Emory University and holds a Master’s degree in Social Work from the University of Georgia.
 Katie's clinical experience includes individual and group therapy with children, adolescents and adults.
 She has applied evidence-based and client-centered practices to a number of issues including social skills development, emotional regulation, anxiety, ADHD and family support.